 Food and Business Related Entertainment

-View Official Policy: Food and Business Related Entertainment policy
+View policy pdf: Food and Business Related Entertainment policy

 The University of Georgia’s Food and Business Related Entertainment policy meets the regulatory requirements set forth by the Board of Regents Business Procedures Manual in the sections below: